dalinarkholin/example-typescript-monorepo/README.md

 - Run `yarn`
 - Run `yarn run watch` (builds the javascript from typescript)

-You will need to run this before running the below commands for the seperate projects.
+You will need to run this before running the below commands for the separate projects.

 ## React Native IOS